Quadralific/APIR/README.md

 - Easy to import to your project

 ## Using APIR
 - Install the .ZIP file from the [releases](https://github.com/QuadraBoy/APIR/releases) page.
+(NOTE: Use the pre-release versions at your own risk.)

 - If you have Arduino IDE, go to **Sketch > Include Library > Add .ZIP Library**
 ![image](https://user-images.githubusercontent.com/79918051/235280104-cad9c829-4d14-4910-9f49-2e85e458fb63.png)